What is bioavailability?

 Could this be because certain vitamin D supplements may elevate your blood levels of the vitamin, but are not actually being absorbed and used efficiently?
 And how can you, as a savvy supplement shopper who wants your supplements to actually do their job, ensure your body is truly getting the nutritional support it needs?

-This has led to a newer take on the definition of bioavailability.
+This led to a newer take on the definition of bioavailability:

 True bioavailability = how well your body absorbs and uses a supplement

-Dr. David Kitts, an experimental medicine scientist at the University of British Columbia, breaks down the traditional definition of bioavailability into two separate terms:
+Dr. David Kitts, an experimental medicine scientist at the University of British Columbia, breaks down the traditional definition into two separate terms:

 Bioaccessibility is how quickly a supplement is broken down by your digestive system, and the specific vitamin, mineral or other nutrient is made available to your body.
 Think of that as the “old” idea of bioavailability.

 Meanwhile, Dr. Kitts says that true bioavailability is the "rate and extent to which the therapeutic moiety (drug) is absorbed and becomes available at the organ site."

 Get a free guide on taking better care of your brain